KRZA

-KRZA (88.7 FM) is a National Public Radio-affiliated community radio station in Alamosa, Colorado.
+KRZA (88.7 FM) is a community radio station in Alamosa, Colorado.
 It primarily features National Public Radio programming, though its schedule also includes local news and a range of music programs during the afternoons, at night, and on weekends.

 As of early 2025, KRZA received nearly half of its funding from the federal government via the Corporation for Public Broadcasting.